 All genre pieces are multi-genre pieces.
 It is foolish to insist (in example/strawman argument with which you may be familiar) that Alien is "not science-fiction but horror".
 It is, of course, science-fiction and horror.
 Specifically it's Ten Little Indians in the future on a spaceship with a creature-feature beast, and follows the same plot structure as a slasher picture.
 The relevant question is not "what genre is it 'really'?" but "to which familial genres does the film belong?" and "what cogent argument can be made when viewing the film as a member of a particular genre family?"
 BtVS, by Whedon's account above, was only partly designed to undermine various horror conventions and assumptions, but belongs to a small family of (supposedly) cheeky, campy post-modern satires of exploitation films.
 In effort to not simply turn horror tropes on their ear but provide correctives, BtVS inevitably spends more time being a superhero story than a horror story.
 It is partly a comic horror film, but more to the point, all incarnations of the "Buffy" mythos are superhero stories with Gothic trappings.
 Interesting, surely, and in this way — whether any embodiment of "Buffy" has adopted ideas from her sisters or not — part of yet another lineage: Doctor Strange (1963), Swamp Thing (1971), Marvel Comics' Werewolf by Night (1972) and Tomb of Dracula (1973), Jack Kirby's The Demon (1972), Blade (1973), Vampire Hunter D (1983), Todd McFarlane's Spawn (1992) all the way to Van Helsing (2004).

 This extended sidetrack is relevant because we are at the sensitive spot of the "Buffy" concept's origin.
 Whedon's screenplay works with a rich stew of blended genres.
 When approaching and reworking the screenplay (variously in further drafts, preproduction, on the set or in post) Kuzui necessarily made decisions about the attitude and concerns of the piece; that is, with a concept working on so many levels, she had to choose which paths the film would hew to most closely.
 It is perfectly possible that BtVS could veer into the spirit of magical girl manga, or Elizabethan comedy or supernatural martial arts comedy.
 Those possibilities are all written into the screenplay, and should we forget the wide genre potentials built into the Buffyverse, Angel starts out as a vampiric noir detective yarn and evolves into Arthurian quest and high fantasy.
 Kuzui opts to cast BtVS as a very broad comic horror film, farcical cousin to An American Werewolf in London (1981) and Gremlins (1984).
-This is perfectly noble tradition in itself and a valid choice, but not the only possibility provided by the script.
+This is a perfectly noble tradition in itself and a valid choice, but not the only possibility provided by the script.
 More pointedly, it is not the direction Whedon would take when revising his concept for the television series.

 Whedon has done a fair amount of public grousing about the realization of his screenplay by director Fran Rubel Kuzui.
 Any number of screenwriters could make similar complaints, of course, and may even release their unsullied screenplays for comparison, but few also have 240 hours of a fleshed-out personalized version of their vision to underline the point.
 The existence of an alternate take on the concept which — let us just say it — is richer, more ambitious, and frankly superior, tends to shift the authorship over to Whedon.
 It also puts the writer in position for constant questioning about what went wrong with the movie.
 The very question implies that Whedon's screenplay is wildly different, indeed better than, more than the film.
 A quick read confirms a less confused plot and more fully realized mythos were written than play out on screen.
-A closer study reveals the script is painted impasto-thick with theme and motif which have been excised from the fim or survive only with a variation intact, a song with a chorus that arrives only once.
+A closer study reveals the script is painted impasto-thick with theme and motif which have been excised from the film or survive only with a variation intact, a song with a chorus that arrives only once.
 These alterations, it must be said, do not serve to streamline the plot, strengthen the narrative backbone, or constrain the running time or budget.
 So the Whedon sympathizer is prone to speculate that Kuzui did not understand the story she was telling.

 A running gag about the school dance's halfhearted environmental theme is entirely lacking in punchline ("What do we do with all these decorations?"
 "Throw them away!") and its link to Slayer-as-Savior/Protector in the larger scope.
 The Earth Day jokes in present day link to a Black Plague motif in the History of the Slayer flashback scenes — it's gone, so the link's gone, so the point is, well, it's gone.
 The relationship between villain and protagonist is muddled to the point of nonsense (more later).
 Another runner about a coveted yellow leather jacket misses its climax when Buffy is no longer interested in high fashion window shopping, but gazes with desire at a hardware store chainsaw display.

 The screenplay begins with a carefully schematized comic action setpiece.
 In generically dirty Monty Python medieval times Italy, a knight errant enters an inn tended by a disinterested barmaid.
 A vampire attacks, the knight is helpless, but the barmaid leaps into action.
 There is a vital element in this sequence which bolsters the intent of the legendary Girl Walks Into an Alley scene: the knight.
 The clear-cut reversal is written into the scene, and the knight's comparative weakness is crucial in establishing an expectation to subvert.
-The finished film reworks the scene to simply establish a far-reaching lineage of Slayers, shows one in action, but does not set up the Slayer as a counter-tradition to male heroism.
+The finished film reworks the scene simply to establish a far-reaching lineage of Slayers, shows one in action, but does not set up the Slayer as a counter-tradition to male heroism.
 The film never offers a viable decoy male champion, thus cannot illustrate a reversal with any evidence but an imagined audience's presumed sexism.
 It does set up the Dark Ages Slayer in juxtaposition with Buffy, via sarcastic match cut between a triumpantly hoisted stake and a thrusting pom-pon — effective enough narrative shorthand.
 Though the shape of the story looks the same, the details pile up or don't pile up and deform the tale's purpose.